frey-norden/unix-workbench/bio.md

 ### Geography

 I am a Texan living in Helsinki, Finland.
 I am the father of two bilingual chidren, who speak both Swedish and English.
-I speak a littleFinnish (because this is Finland), a little more Swedish ('cus it's easier to learn for an English-speaker), a little Spanish ('cus yo soy de Tejas), and a couple others too (b/c I am internationally oriented and enjoy learning languages).
+I speak a little Finnish (because this is Finland), a little more Swedish ('cus it's easier to learn for an English-speaker), a little Spanish ('cus yo soy de Tejas), and a couple others too (b/c I am internationally oriented and enjoy learning languages).

 ### Reading